gaehlerm/SoftwareEngineering/README.md

 ### For Loops

-// move this else where?
+A long time ago, for loops required the use of booleans.
+Fortunately, these times are long gone.
+I add this topic here as an example how to get rid of boolean comparisons.

-There are many ways how to replace for loops.
+There are many ways how to implement for loops.
 And if you use them, there are better and worse ways how to use them.
 Let's start with the classical version:

 ```C++
 #include <vector>